devmaufh/indigo/_posts/2019-01-06-chatbot-watson+facebook.markdown

 ---
 # Step 5: Configure Facebook pages

-Finilly you have to configure your webhook and your facebook token with that of your index.js
+Finally you have to configure your webhook and your facebook token with that of your index.js

 ---